2023 SUMMER SEASON REGISTRATION IS OPEN

 At NJTP, we use the USTA 10-and-Under format (also called Red/Orange/Green ball) in all of our beginner through intermediate-level junior classes.
 Our Red and Orange Ball classes are designed for kids who have never or have had very little tennis instruction.
 We strongly believe that it is the best way to safely develop young players’ fundamentals of the game.
 For more information, see our 10-and-Under Tennis page.

-The instructor may recommend a student to move to a different class, depending on their level, if needed and if there is an opening.
+The instructor may recommend a student to move to a different class, if needed and available, depending on their level.